User Guide

 What's displayed

-• Temperature in Fahrenheit, with high and low alarm thresholds
+• Temperature in Fahrenheit, with the card's high and low alarm thresholds.

-• Humidity as a percentage, with high and low thresholds
+• Humidity as a percentage, with its own high and low thresholds.

 How to tell which devices have a sensor

-A teal thermometer icon appears next to the device name in the sidebar.
-If you don't see it, the sensor isn't detected — check that it's physically connected to the RMCard.
+Look for a small teal thermometer next to the device name in the sidebar.
+No thermometer means no sensor was detected.
+If you expected one, check that it's physically connected to the network card.

 Using the Menu Bar (macOS)